somosphi/style-guides/swift.md

 For class protocols, use `: AnyObject` instead of `: class`.
 The latter is popular, but it's not supposed to be used.

-## Functions With an Implicit Return
+## Functions with an implicit return

 If the entire body of the function is a single expression, the function implicitly returns that expression.
 But prefer to use the explicit return.